AshirRashid/AshirRashid.github.io/_portfolio/3-beads12.md

 collection: portfolio
 ---

 A digital implementation of the board game Beads 12.
-There is an option for two players to play against each other, or for a single player to play against an AI opponent capable of adapting strategies during gameplay.
+There is an option for two players to play against each other, or for a single player to play against an AI opponent capable of adapting strategies during game-play.

 While developing this AI agent, I experimented with various techniques:
 1. Reinforcement Learning: Q-learning - with and without neural networks